-The PennEast pipeline would threaten the health and safety of our communities, private landowners, taxpayer-preserved open space, our drinking water, and significant natural and historic resources.
+From the beginning, based on important research supported by ReThink Energy NJ, it was clear that PennEast was unneeded, unwanted and unsafe.
+The project would have threatened the health and safety of communities, private landowners, taxpayer-preserved open space, drinking water, and significant natural and historic resources.